 We implemented the ray pointing variants using a 25cm wand and a cap equipped with reflective markers, whose positions were tracked by a VICON® motion capture system.
-The position of the dominant eye of the user was updated in real time by suing the position and orientation of the cap and the calibration data obtained before each block that involved the image-plane technique.
+The position of the dominant eye of the user was updated in real time by using the position and orientation of the cap and the calibration data obtained before each block that involved the image-plane technique.
 Participants selected targets by clicking a mechanical button held in their non-dominant hand (we used a separate button, as pressing a button on the wand could affect its stability).
+In all techniques a circular cursor was displayed on the screen.

 Experimental software ran on a Core 2 Quad PC running Windows XP.
 Software was built on the .NET platform and used WPF for presentation.
-Both image and input were refreshed at a rate well above interactive rate (approx 50Hz refresh rates for display and input).
+Both image and input were refreshed at a rate well above interactive rate (approx. 50Hz for display and input).
+Task.
+The horizontal task follows the ISO 9241-9 one-direction temping tot recommendation [S1].
+Participant had to alware the tapping test recommendation [8].

-Task

-The horizontal task follows the ISO 9241-9 one-direction tapping test recommendation [8].
 Participants had to alternately move the cursor onto each of the target positions that composed a path, and click within its boundaries.
-The targets were vertical bands that covered the whole height of the display (see Figure 5 and Figure 6).
+The targets were vertical bands that covered the height of the display (see Figure 5).

 Targeting tasks varied in the width of the targets (100, 200 and 400px - 7.1, 14.2 and 28.5cm), the distance between target centers (1024, 2048 and 3072px - 73, 146 and 219cm), the position of the targets along the screen, and the direction (left-right or right-left).
-Figure 6 shows a diagram with the four different paths, which multiplied by three different widths and two directions result in 24 distinct targeting tasks.
+Figure 5 (Right) shows a diagram with the four different paths, which multiplied by three different widths and two directions result in 24 distinct targeting tasks.
 Visual feedback of errors was provided in the form of color changes of the target.